 In summary, the submm/mm bands are unique in tracing obscured star formation and galaxy evolution over the cosmic time.
-The great success of the existing JCMT/SCUBA and SCUBA-2 survey proved that the 850μ m band at Mouna Kea is the most efficient window for deep imaging to detect the submm population at high redshift.
-However, the current submm surveys by JCMT and other ground-based telescopes are limited by the small area of sky coverage. e.g., The deep SCUBA-2 surveys (S2CLS, S2COSMOS) cover only $\leq 5 \text{ deg}^2$ of sky area.
+The great success of the existing JCMT/SCUBA and SCUBA-2 survey proved that the 850 μ m band at Mouna Kea is the most efficient window for deep imaging to detect the submm population at high redshift.
+However, the current submm surveys by JCMT are limited by the small area of sky coverage (Table 1). e.g., The deep SCUBA-2 surveys (S2CLS, S2COSMOS) cover only $\leq 5 \text{ deg}^2$ of sky area.
 For comparison, much large sky area are aleardy covered with deep optical, near-infrared, and radio observations (e.g., Stripe 82 of 300 deg2).
 The lack of deep submm data in these region prevent a systematic study of large samples of the obscured galaxy population.
-The poor mapping capability also limit the submm observations of sample of protoclusters.
-The population of obscured star formation in the extended structures of protoclusters are still poorly constrained.
 Thus, the new JCMT 850 μ m camera with a 10 times faster mapping speed becomes an urgent request for developing large submm surveys.